Chapter 11 - Physical Activity & Pregnancy

 - Multiple gestation at risk of premature labour

 - Persistent bleeding in the 2nd or 3rd trimester bleeding

-- Placenta praevia after 26 weeks
+- Placenta praevia after 26wks of gestation

 - Premature labour during current or previous pregnancies

 - Unevaluated maternal cardiac arrhythmia

 - Chronic bronchitis